 The Women’s Choice Award® identifies America’s Best Hospitals & healthcare facilities across our nation based on robust criteria that includes relevant clinical performance, patient satisfaction and appropriate accreditations to help women make smart healthcare choices.
 Being treated with the proper level of care impacts your health, well-being and healing, so our goal is to simplify your choice by identifying those hospitals that have demonstrated the highest level of quality care to their patients, with a special focus on the female experience.

 Our methodology is 100% objective, replicable and uniform.
 There are no subjective considerations for any of our awards.
 In arriving at our award determinations, we use the most recent publicly available clinical data from The Centers for Medicare and Medicaid Services (CMS), the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) patient satisfaction survey results, relevant accreditation information from appropriate sources and the American Hospital Directory.
-The Best Children’s Hospitals are based on self-reported data from children’s hospitals across the nation.
-In some cases, we have surveyed thousands of women to determine which measures are most important to them.
+The Best Children’s Hospitals are based on publicly available information on children’s hospitals across the nation.
+We arrived at the top children’s hospitals through a weighted point system looking at 4 different areas: Online Reviews, Clinical Success Score, Clinical Safety Score and finally, the extent of Services offered.

 Hospitals do not pay a fee to qualify.
 All qualified hospitals & healthcare facilities are listed on womenschoiceaward.com.
 Once qualified, hospitals may purchase marketing collateral such as licensed award seal usage, featured enhanced online listings, leadership spotlights or promotional products.
 The inclusion of a hospital within the WCA Best Hospitals, Imaging Center and Extended Care network should not be construed as an endorsement of the hospital/healthcare facility by WomenCertified Inc. or its partners and affiliates and is no guarantee of quality of services provided to patients.
 These lists should be used as a starting point and be included as part of the decision-making process in choosing a healthcare facility.